spuithori/svelte-ionic-app/README.md

 - Ionic lifecycle hooks implemented - see Page.svelte and Note.svelte (and IonPage.svelte) - also in onMount/onDestroy style
 - modal and popover controllers work via inline and programmatically - was quite a search to get this done!!

-## Issues - work in progress
-- Routerlink and similar props are untested and also likely do not work.
-Also href needs a bit of testing

 ## Todo
 - Nav component - works nicely, but implementation might be dirty (leaking DOM elements?). ion-nav-link not implemented.
 - Menu controller - getMenu needed to get menu, not menucontroller